 - a.
-No individual shall be deemed to be available for work during any week that the person is incarcerated or has received notice to report or is otherwise detained in any state or federal jail or penal institution. - b.
+No individual shall be deemed to be available for work during any week that the person is incarcerated or has received notice to report or is otherwise detained in any state or federal jail or penal institution.
+This does not apply to any person incarcerated solely on a weekend in county jail and is otherwise available for work. - b.
 An individual is exempted for any week that the individual participates in the Trade Jobs For Success initiative under G.S.
 143B-438.16.

-(c) Beginning February 16, 1977, an unemployed individual shall be eligible to receive benefits with respect to any week only if the Commission Division finds that he has been totally, partially, or part-totally unemployed for a waiting period of one week with respect to each benefit year.
+(c) Beginning February 16, 1977, an unemployed individual shall be eligible to receive benefits with respect to any week only if the Commission-Division finds that he has been totally, partially, or part-totally unemployed for a waiting period of one week with respect to each benefit year.
 No week shall be counted as a week of unemployment for waiting-period credit under this provision unless the claimant except for the provisions of this subdivision was otherwise eligible for benefits.
 As to claims filed on or after September 5, 1999, the waiting period for a benefit year shall not be required of any claimant if all of the following conditions are met: